mobify/workshop--adaptivejs-components/README.md

 > __Note__ The `grunt component` command must be executed from inside an Adaptive.js project

-What this command does is install the Stencil component via Bower and "auto-magically" modify the necessary files to ensure that the component can be used right away.
+The `grunt component:install:` command installs a Stencil component via Bower and "auto-magically" modifies the necessary files to ensure that the component can be used right away.

 ## Add the Stencils to a Template

-Now we've installed our two Stencil components, let's go ahead and add them to a template file.
+Now that we've installed our two Stencil components, let's go ahead and add them to a template file.

-Open `/my-project/app/pages/home/home.dust` in your editor of choice.
-In it, add the following:
+Open `/my-project/app/pages/home/home.dust` in your text editor of choice and add the following:

 ```html
 <div class="t-home__section">